 You sure can!
 The freezing ability of casseroles reigns far above most foods.
 They freeze well.
-They just DO.
-The best part is that when you take them out, unthaw, heat and consume…they taste just as good!
+The best part is that when you take them out, thaw, heat and consume…they taste just as good!

 CAN YOU MAKE TATER TOT CASSEROLE IN THE CROCKPOT?

 We all love the crockpot for one reason: convenience.
 It helps us live life a little more simply.
 It’s a great convenience having breakfast ready to go when you’re trying to get the family out the door in the morning.
 It’s almost as fantastic as being home alone with a king-sized Toblerone and a Gilmore Girls marathon.

 All you have to do to make this happen is to get up early.
 You don’t even have to stay up.
 You can stumble joyously back to bed, knowing that breakfast for your family will be ready when they all wake up!

 - Follow the recipe instructions as listed below, but combine in your slow cooker instead of a casserole dish.

 - Cook on high for 2-3 hours, or on low for 4-5.

 Oh, and as just a little side note, Check out the photo above.
 This is my favorite part of this whole dish!
 The amazing crispy edges!!!

 Versatile: One of my favorite parts about this tater tot breakfast casserole is that the flavors are completely interchangeable!
 Leftover work great!